stacks-network/stacks-core/DEVINFO.md

 # How to Create and Review PRs

+This document describes some best practices on how to create and review PRs in this context.
+The target audience is people who have commit access to this repository (reviewers), and people who open PRs (submitters).
+This is a living document -- developers can and should document their own additional guidelines here.

 ## Overview

 Blockchain software development requires a much higher degree of rigor than most other kinds of software.
 This is because with blockchains, **there is no roll-back** from a bad deployment.
-There is essentially zero room for consensus bugs.
-If you ship a consensus bug, that bug could not only have catastrophic consequences for users (i.e. they lose all their money), but also be intractable to fix, mitigate, or remove.
-This is because unlike nearly every other kind of networked software, **the state of the blockchain is what the users' computers say it is.**  If you want to make changes, you _must_ get _user_ buy-in, and this is necessarily time-consuming and not at all guaranteed to succeed.

 Therefore, making changes to the codebase is necessarily a review-intensive process.
 No one wants bugs, but **no one can afford consensus bugs**.
 This page describes how to make and review _non-consensus_ changes.
 The process for consensus changes includes not only the entirety of this document, but also the [SIP process](https://github.com/stacksgov/sips/blob/main/sips/sip-000/sip-000-stacks-improvement-proposal-process.md).